simple-registry/simple-registry/doc/reference/cli.md

 - Repairs every link a manifest implies (config, layer, sub-manifest, digest revision), the `referenced_by` back-links, and missing blob-index grants.
 - Removes tags whose target manifest blob is missing, revisions whose manifest blob is missing, orphan referrer entries, stale blob-index entries, and tag or namespace directories whose names violate the OCI grammar.
 - Deletes objects whose content is unreadable (a link, job record, or index shard that does not parse).
-- Reclaims blobs with no references (re-checked under the blob-data lock, so it is safe alongside a live server).
+- Reclaims blobs with no references, past the reclamation grace period and fenced by a `v2/gc/` run marker at apply time, so it is safe alongside a live server.
 - Moves any key that matches no known angos layout to `_lost_and_found/` in the same store, preserving its bytes for inspection.
 Emptying that prefix is the operator's job.
 With `--delete-unknown` such keys are deleted outright instead.
-- Reclaims leftover `.tx-log/`, `.tx-bodies/`, and `.tx-locks/` keys the removed transaction engine left behind, once past the reclamation grace period.
+- Reclaims legacy `.tx-log/`, `.tx-bodies/`, and `.tx-locks/` transaction-engine keys, once past the reclamation grace period.

 Scrub is purely structural: it takes no age thresholds and no configuration-relative decisions.
 Time-based reclamation and orphan-namespace clearing belong to [`angos prune`](#prune).